team113sanger/uveal_melanoma_CRISPR_downstream/README.md

 ## Dependencies
-- All R scripts were run using R version 4.2.2 and the packaged dependencies for this project are detailed in the repository `renv.lock` file.
+- All R scripts were run using R version 4.2.3 and the packaged dependencies for this project are detailed in the repository `renv.lock` file.
-- Conda environment files for running BAGEL and MAGECK are provided within (`envs`)
+- Conda environment files for running BAGEL and MAGECK are provided within (`envs`).
+These can be re-instantiated within the project devcontainer by running `src/01_setup_conda_envs.sh`

 ## NOTE
 The summary plot sgRNA_level_recall.pdf shows the recall at 5% FDR from sgRNA logFC profiles.
 In this plot, the cell line MP46 has a very low score (close to 0).
 This is due to few guides targeting non-essential genes (negative controls) with strong negative logFCs, which impairs the initial precision before recovering.
 The situation improves when looking at the gene logFC profiles.
 Nevertheless, this cell line has the lowest metrics across the quality assessments we performed, implying a poorer separation between core-fitness essential and non-essential genes.